 At present, two primary benchmarks are available–the benchmarks provided within the RICS Professional Statement and those recommended by LETI (London Energy Transformation Initiative).
 These benchmarks allow clients to see how their buildings perform in comparison.

-It is stated by the RICS guidance that it is mandatory to include substructure and superstructure in the assessment.
-Additionally, facilitating works, finishes, building services, and external works can also be included, provided the design team confirms the necessary information.
+RICS guidance states that substructure and superstructure must be included in the assessment.
+Additionally, the design team can include facilitating works, finishes, building services, and external works, provided they confirm the necessary information.

 Life Cycle Stages